Korkemoms/PrettyPaint/README.md

 # Things im not happy about
 * Very sharp angles when combined with thick edges looks bad
-* Its probably not very fast
+* Its not very fast